 Should I ask him about his plans whenever he decides to go out?

-Yes, there’s nothing wrong about it as longs as you don’t sound demanding.
+Yes, there’s nothing wrong about it as long as you don’t sound demanding.
 He should not treat him like a child.
-Respect and trust are pillars within a marriage.
+Respect and trust are pillars of a marriage.

-Should I prohibit him to let other women join his group of friends?
+Should I prohibit him from letting other women join his group of friends?

-No. That will show you have insecurities though men don’t tend to have women with his circle of friends.
+No. That will show you have insecurities though men don’t tend to have women in their circle of friends.
 Exceptions are coworkers.
 There are times when people who work together meet up on social occasions for celebration purposes.